FIBS-QA/fibs-jest/README.md

 # fibs-jest
-Project for learning testing Api with Jest
+Project for learning testing Api with Jest and Supertest